mikelove/eurobioc2015/index.md

 ### New quantification methods

 * Sailfish/Salmon and kallisto are **game changing** methods
   * Quantification from FASTA in minutes
+  * Approaching accuracy of RSEM
 * For those who still want gene-level DE <br>
 … and to reduce problems of bias and unidentifiability:
   * Summarize counts (or estimated counts) to gene-level